NeptuneMagicSauce/CatPi/README.md

 - compress previous log file, when it's a new day (new log file)

 - log weight signal raw and processed, to check noise is inhibited

-- plot the dispense and eat events in a sub screen or in a web page with the total weight per day and per 24 hours

 - bug A: sometimes it dispenses soon after starting maybe after fiddling with the delay timer?